 Chad Parkhill is a Melbourne-based writer and editor.
 In addition to his work for Killings, he has been published in The Australian, Hide & Seek, Junkee, The Lifted Brow (for whom he writes a column about booze), Lonely Planet, Meanjin, and The Quietus.
 He was the Festival Manager for the 2013 National Young Writers’ Festival.
 His website is chadparkhill.com

 Connor Tomas O’Brien is a writer and web designer interested in the culture and philosophy of technological change.
 Connor is the co-director of the Digital Writers’ Festival, co-founder of ebookstore platform Tomely, tweets as @mrconnorobrien, and has constructed his digital nest over at connortomas.com

 David Donaldson is a Master of International Relations graduate, editor and freelance writer who is interested in politics, history and literature.
 He has been published by Guardian Australia, Crikey, The Drum, Overland and The Lifted Brow.

 Danielle Binks is a book reviewer on her personal blog Alpha Reader, with a particular interest in children’s and young adult literature.
-She is also Digital Editor at Spinifex Press, and a writer who has featured in Voiceworks Magazine.
-She completed Professional Writing & Editing studies at RMIT in 2009 and is currently working on her first novel – a contemporary Australian novel for middle-grade readers.
-By all means, Tweet her.
+She is also Digital Editor at Spinifex Press, and a writer who has featured in Voiceworks.
+She completed Professional Writing & Editing studies at RMIT in 2009 and is currently working on her first novel – a contemporary Australian novel for young adult readers.
+Tweet her @danielle_binks

 This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.